vstinner/unicode_book/programming_languages.rst

 C language
 ----------

-The C language is a low level language, close to the CPU.
-It has a builtin Unicode string type (:c:type:`wchar_t*`), but only few libraries support Unicode.
-It is usually used as the first "layer" between the kernel and applications, higher level libraries and other programming languages.
-This first layer uses the same type than the kernel: except :ref:`Windows`, all kernels use byte strings.
-The C standard library is a first layer for system calls (e.g.  open a file).
+The C language is a low level language, close to the hardware.
+It has a builtin :ref:`character string <str>` type (:c:type:`wchar_t*`), but only few libraries support this type.
+It is usually used as the first "layer" between the kernel (system calls, e.g.  open a file) and applications, higher level libraries and other programming languages.
+This first layer uses the same type than the
+kernel: except :ref:`Windows`, all kernels use :ref:`byte strings <bytes>`.

 There are higher level libraries, like :ref:`glib <glib>` or :ref:`Qt <qt>`, offering a Unicode API, even if the underlying kernel use byte strings.
-Such libraries use a codec to encode data for the kernel and to decode data from the kernel.
+Such libraries use a codec to encode data to the kernel and to decode data from the kernel.
 The codec is usually the current :ref:`locale encoding <locale encoding>`.

-Because there is no Unicode standard library, most third-party libraries chose the simple solution: use byte strings.
-For example, the OpenSSL library, an open source cryptography toolkit, expects filenames as byte strings.
+Because there is no Unicode standard library, most third-party libraries chose the simple solution: use :ref:`byte strings <str>`.
+For example, the OpenSSL library, an open source cryptography toolkit, expects :ref:`filenames <filename>` as byte strings.
 On Windows, you have to encode Unicode filenames to the current :ref:`ANSI code page <codepage>`, which is a small subset of the Unicode charset.

+.. todo:: "Because there is no Unicode standard library": add historical/compatibilty reasons

 Byte API (char)
 '''''''''''''''